-Built form and Landscape and Sustainability Context and housing Interface Placement open space character amenity diversity amenity Building types A bulk, scale and Typologies that A bulk, scale and Typologies that A bulk, scale and that enhance the height enhance the height enhance the height identity of appropriate to the identity of appropriate to the identity of appropriate to the adjacent sites, desired future adjacent sites, desired future adjacent sites, desired future streetscapes and character, streetscapes and character, streetscapes and character, the surrounding providing a the surrounding providing a the surrounding providing a neighbourhood. diverse urban neighbourhood. diverse urban neighbourhood. diverse urban form that form that form that supports housing supports housing supports housing choice through a choice through a choice through a mix of scales for mix of scales for mix of scales for different needs different needs different needs and budgets.
+Built form and Landscape and Context and Sustainability housing Interface open space Placement character amenity diversity amenity Building types A bulk, scale and Typologies that A bulk, scale and Typologies that A bulk, scale and that enhance the height enhance the height enhance the height identity of appropriate to the identity of appropriate to the identity of appropriate to the adjacent sites, desired future adjacent sites, desired future adjacent sites, desired future streetscapes and character, streetscapes and character, streetscapes and character, the surrounding providing a the surrounding providing a the surrounding providing a neighbourhood. diverse urban neighbourhood. diverse urban neighbourhood. diverse urban form that form that form that supports housing supports housing supports housing choice through a choice through a choice through a mix of scales for mix of scales for mix of scales for different needs different needs different needs and budgets. and budgets. and budgets.

-and budgets.